-If a serious immediate threat is confirmed, members of the Assessment Team may launch an emergency alert either from the book of prewritten scripts or extemporaneously.
-All members of the Assessment Team carry instructions on how to launch a message to cell phones, landlines and email.
+If a serious immediate threat is confirmed, members of the Core Team may launch an emergency notification either from the book of prewritten scripts or extemporaneously.
+Representatives of the Core Team or their designees are equipped with instructions on how to launch a message to cell phones, landlines and email.

-Media Relations and the Executive Policy group are notified and additional communication pieces are crafted for follow-up information to the community as needed.
+The Core Team may craft follow-up information to the community as needed.
 These notices are posted on a dedicated website, www.cmu.edu/alert.